Westmoreland State Park: New Year, New Park

 Of course the big draw of the trail is that it ends at Fossil Beach.
 The beach is aptly named, because as the cliffs that protect it erode, million-year-old shark teeth and other fossils fall into the water and wash up on shore.

-The hazy, gloomy weather made my beach photos appear a bit blurry, but some fossil-harboring cliffs can be seen in the background.
+The hazy, gloomy weather made my beach photos appear a bit blurry, but here are some fossil-harboring cliffs

 We did a little digging in the sand, but it was a bit too chilly to pan around in the water for fossils.
 I do want to mention that when we visited a nearby beach in a different part of Montross this fall, we did turn up two shark teeth after just 30 minutes of searching.
 In other words, the possibility of finding such treasures is very real, especially when the water temperature is more hospitable.